 Regarding tracking systems, there are several options available that have been validated in the literature.
-In [31], it is suggested that Mediapipe performs better than the commonly used Kinect's SDK for acquiring gait information.
+In [30], it is suggested that Mediapipe performs better than the commonly used Kinect's SDK for acquiring gait information.
 Therefore, we decided to compare our system with Mediapipe.
-Additionally, to ensure accuracy, we compared the metrics computed with our system with those extracted with the OptiTrack motion capture, considered the gold standard [32].
-The camera was positioned diagonally with respect to the patient, with the only requirement being that both legs could be detected.
+Additionally, to ensure accuracy, we compared the metrics computed with our system with those extracted with the OptiTrack motion capture, considered the gold standard [31].

 To conduct this comparison, 7 volunteers performed each of the tests three times wearing the OptiTrack suit with 41 markers.
-At the same time, the skeleton 3D points were recorded using both ZED SDK and Mediapipe algorithms.
+At the same time, the skeleton 3D points were recorded using both ZED SDK^2 and Mediapipe algorithms.
 The volunteers were asked to vary their behavior in each run of the tests to have more variance between the samples.